TaratorMusic/TaratorMusic/README.md

 ### Pause Your Downloads, Continue Anytime

 Why not pause the long playlist download and continue later?
-Won't be that hard to implement.

 ### Customise the songs by editing basses, drums, etc.